Luke23-45/Coding-a-Snake-game-with-SDL2/README.md

             - Fixed timestep game logic updates: snake movement, collision detection, food spawning, score update.
             - Rendering: clearing the screen, drawing grid lines, snake segments, food, and score text.
         - Cleans up resources: frees memory, closes font, destroys renderer and window, quits SDL and SDL_ttf.
-- **`Makefile`**:
-    - Contains instructions for compiling the `snake_game.cc` file and linking it with SDL2 and SDL2_ttf libraries.
-    - Defines compilation flags and linking libraries for SDL2 and SDL2_ttf.
-    - Includes `all` target to build the executable and `clean` target to remove build artifacts.

 ## Demo Video
 *Demo video link will be added here if available.*